rillki/d-sdl2-project-template/README.md

 * [DUB](https://dub.pm/) package manager

 ### Dependencies
 D uses the [bindbc-sdl](https://github.com/BindBC/bindbc-sdl) package.
 It is handled by DUB automatically.
-Please, make sure you have installed libraries mentioned above.
-If you don't need all of them, then remove those parts the project's code.
+Please, make sure you have installed the libraries mentioned above.
+If you don't need all of them, then remove those parts from the code.

 Modify your config file:
 ```
 // dub.json
 "dependencies": {
 		"bindbc-sdl": "~>1.2.1"
 },
 "versions": ["SDL_2020", "SDL_Image", "SDL_TTF", "SDL_Mixer", "SDL_Net"]
 ```
 ```